dgrigori78/webpage/index.md

 ## Research topics

-My current research lies in the field of process intelligence, with a focus on:
+Her current research lies in the field of process intelligence, with a focus on:

 - Process mining and the discovery of behavioral patterns
 - Predictive monitoring for multi-object processes